 Most of us will have heard of the Hygge trend and taken inspiration from the Danish laid-back lifestyle around our homes, but what about when it comes to Danish beauty?
 Not really a new thing as such, but Inspired by the women of Scandinavia, the “Scandi look” keeps popping up in my world this summer so I’m jumping right on the bandwagon.
 Particularly with the heatwave, we’re currently experiencing in the UK.
 Strip back your beauty routine – less is more.

 “Firstly, less makeup means great skin is a must.
 I’m already fanatical about skincare so that’s one box ticked”.

 …If You haven’t got that one ticked, you can read my tried and tested skincare tips.
-Of course, to keep your summer skin in tip top condition, sun protection goes without saying.
+Of course, to keep your summer skin in tip-top condition, sun protection goes without saying.
 My current favourite face specific SPF is new launch Ultrasun Face Fluid SPF50.
-This daily brightening and anti-pollution formula is non-sticky and doesn’t sit on the skin like other high factor protection can.
+This daily brightening and anti-pollution formula is non-sticky and doesn’t sit on the skin as other high factor protection can.
 It’s readily absorbed and leaves you protected throughout the day, with long-lasting lamellar technology.
 Forming a barrier on the skin, it makes the perfect base product and little goes a long way.

 Scandinavian women differ in that they’re more accepting of the ageing process, whereas most of us, (myself included) are all about fending it off.

 Be bold with brows, but don’t over-arch it.